rotki/docs/usage-guides/api-keys.md

 ### Gnosis Pay

 You can integrate Gnosis Pay with rotki to import your transaction data.
-Note that this feature is **experimental** and is only available for premium users.
+This feature is only available for premium users.

 #### Adding Gnosis Pay Session Token